-Board-Certified in Genealogy in 2006, Garner has been researching her family history for nearly 30 years.
-Her current focus surround projects of recording the history of cemeteries in Missouri African-American communities, client assistance in genealogical brickwalls and consultations in historic landscape preservation.
-Her passion for cemetery preservation was inspired by her interest in family lineage and role as Founder/Secretary of the Mt.
-Zion Cemetery Board to preserve Mount Zion Cemetery, Festus, Missouri which was established by African American settlers in the circa 1880s and closed in circa 1973.
+Her ventures in cemetery preservation were inspired by an interest in family lineage and roles as Founder & Secretary of the Mt.
+Zion Cemetery Board to preserve Mount Zion Cemetery in Festus, Missouri .
+The cemetery was established by African American settlers, including her ancestors, in the circa 1880s and closed in circa 1973.

-Masters of Arts in Historic Preservation at Goucher College, Towson, Md.
-(2013)
+Master of Arts in Historic Preservation at Goucher College, Towson, Md.
+(2014)